-Route the cable through one of the water tight cable glands on the WEC310 series controller, and connect the wires according to the color code shown in figure 7.
-For cable lengths beyond the standard 20 feet, a junction box (p/n 190851) and extension cable (p/n 190916-XX) must be used.
-The extension cable must be supplied by Walchem to ensure reliability.
+Route the cable through one of the watertight cable glands on the controller, and connect the wires according to the color code shown in figure 7.
+For cable lengths beyond the standard 20 feet, a junction box (p/n 190851) and extension cable (p/n 102535) must be used.